RTEMS: Uses

 RTEMS is used in many application domains.
 The Experimental Physics and Industrial Control System (EPICS) community includes multiple people who are active RTEMS submitters.
-RTEMS is also popular for space uses since it supports multiple microprocessors developed for use in space including SPARC ERC32 and LEON, MIPS Mongoose-V, ColdFire, and PowerPC architectures, which are available in space hardened models.
-RTEMS is currently orbiting Mars as part of the Electra software radio on NASA's Mars Reconnaissance Orbiter, and the ESA's Trace Gas Orbiter.
+RTEMS is also popular for space uses since it supports multiple microprocessors developed for use in space including SPARC ERC32 and LEON, MIPS, ColdFire, and PowerPC architectures, which are available in space hardened models.
+RTEMS is currently orbiting Mars as part of the Electra software radio on NASA's Mars Reconnaissance Orbiter, and the ESA's Trace Gas Orbiter., as well as passing by the sun on the Parker Solar Probe.

 License

+RTEMS components are currently licensed under a mixture of licenses including a GPL-2.0 derived license with the project working on trying to re-license original components to the project under the two paragraph BSD license.

-RTEMS is distributed under a modified GNU General Public License (GPL), allowing linking RTEMS objects with other files without needing the full executable to be covered by the GPL.
+RTEMS was originally distributed under a modified GNU General Public License (GPL), allowing linking RTEMS objects with other files without needing the full executable to be covered by the GPL.
 This license is based on the GNAT Modified General Public License with the language modified to not be specific to the programming language Ada.